If you’re a tenant of a long leasehold residential property, then you have a raft of legislation protecting you and providing all kinds of rights.

 Another angle of taking the matter further for not getting the right answers is looking at the process for that particular landlord or managing agent to address the issue.

-This might be within the business, say, their procedure for dealing with complaints, or contacting the scheme and organisation that they are accredited to.
+This might be within the business, say, their procedure for dealing with complaints or contacting the scheme and organisation they are accredited to.

 7. Pick Your Battles

-A final point is to make sure that all this hassle is actually worth it all.
-Seeing these figures and back-up paperwork is of course important, but all the cost and time involved in seeing it through can be just too much.
+The final point is to make sure that all this hassle is worth it all.
+Seeing these figures and backup paperwork is, of course, important, but all the cost and time involved in seeing it through can be just too much.

-Therefore check that this is genuinely needed and useful, and that tempers have not risen so high that it’s more a case of proving a point, particularly with, for example, an outgoing managing agent.
+Therefore check that this is genuinely needed and valuable.
+Tempers have not risen so high that it’s more a case of proving a point, particularly with, for example, an outgoing managing agent.

-What can sometimes be more useful is just the skillful use of beginning this process to show that you do know what you’re talking about and mean business if needs be, and therefore enticing them to provide the information eventually.
+What can sometimes be more helpful is just the skilful use of beginning this process to show that you know what you’re talking about and mean business if needs be, and therefore enticing them to provide the information eventually.

 Cracking the Whip

-So as you endeavour to find the truth about service charges at a property, these above points will firstly help you make sure all bases are covered and what your situation dictates.
+So as you endeavour to find the truth about service charges at a property, these above points will first help you ensure all bases are covered and your situation dictates.

-Secondly, you can then send the actual requests in whatever form with specific details that you require.
+Secondly, you can send the actual requests in whatever form with specific details you require.

-This thirdly then prepares you for the results, not only the actual information you receive but then how the landlord-tenant discussions subsequently go to make sure all the service charges are fair and square.
+This thirdly prepares you for the results, not only the actual information you receive but also how the landlord-tenant discussions subsequently go to make sure all the service charges are fair and square.